Twelve-Day War: 16 June

 The IDF hit the command center of the Quds Force in Tehran.
 Iran International reported explosions were heard in the vicinity of the Fordow nuclear facility.
 IDF strikes were said to have taken place in the vicinity of the Parchin military installations.
 The IRGC's Ansar al-Mahdi Corps reported that one of its commanders and a soldier were killed in an attack in Ijrud County of Zanjan province.

 The IDF said it has destroyed 120 surface-to-surface missile launchers in Iran.
 Brigadier-General Effie Defrin said that 30% of Iran's missile launchers have been destroyed and said it destroyed a weapons convoy between Tehran and Qom.
 IRNA reported that Israeli forces struck the Farabi Hospital in Kermanshah, causing significant damage and at least 15 buildings in the Kermanshah missile factory were hit by Israel.
 Israel bombed the Islamic Republic of Iran Broadcasting (IRIB) state broadcaster during a live broadcast.
 At least one IRIB employee was killed in the attack, while the station said its offices were struck by four bombs.
 Israel issued evacuation orders to residents of some areas of Tehran and hit Iranian missile launchers in western Iran.
 The IDF said one of its drones destroyed two Iranian F-14s.
 Nour News reported that Iranian forces claim to have shot down an F-35 over Tabriz.
 The IDF hit a building killing Iran's intelligence chief and other key senior officials.
-Mohammad Kazemi, Hassan Mohaqeq, and Mohammad Khatami were confirmed to have been killed by the airstrike.
+Mohammad Kazemi, Hassan Mohaghegh, and Mohammad Khatami were confirmed to have been killed by the airstrike.
 According to Iran International, Khamenei was moved to a bunker located in the town of Lavizan, along with his family.